jsvine/markovify/README.md

 - By default, the `make_sentence` method tries, a maximum of 10 times per invocation, to make a sentence that doesn't overlap too much with the original text.
 If it is successful, the method returns the sentence as a string.
 If not, it returns `None`.
 To increase or decrease the number of attempts, use the `tries` keyword argument, e.g., call `.make_sentence(tries=100)`.

-- By default, `markovify.Text` rejects sentences containing word-sequences longer than 15 words or 70% of the total words in the sentence.
+- By default, `markovify.Text` tries to generate sentences that don't simply regurgitate chunks of the original text.
+The default rule is to suppress any generated sentences that exactly overlaps the original text by 15 words or 70% of the sentence's word count.
 You can change this rule by overriding `markovify.Text`'s [`test_sentence_output` method](markovify/text.py).
 For more on extending/overriding methods, see the "Advanced Usage" section below.

 ## Advanced Usage